bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ### Software-only Authorization {#sequence-no-user}

 In this example flow, the AS policy allows the RC to make a call on its own behalf, without the need for a RO to be involved at runtime to approve the decision.
-The Since there is no explicit RO, the RC does not interact with an RO.
+Since there is no explicit RO, the RC does not interact with an RO.

 ~~~